• Home

 was able to listen to them, which helped with reducing behaviors.
 I even

-got some hugs and smiles….best day ever!!
+got some hugs and smiles….best day ever!! - Getting staff

 and teachers to use CORE boards is difficult.
 Teachers and staff are